thw73/inst/README.md

 <br><br>
 Here are some hints for the installation:<br>
 <br>
-1. Reduce the Windows Partion to get space for Linux<br>
+1. Reduce the Windows partition to get space for Linux<br>
 During the installation, I have not found a way to reduce the size of the Windows partition.
 Therefore I created the partition under Windows with Disk Management (diskmgmt.msc).
 Then you can choose the free partion during the installation via the Agama-Installer
 <p>